-We offer Internet speeds from 20 Mbit/s up to 1 Gbit/s.
-In comparison to other providers, we offer you a very large selection, so that you can benefit from the maximum speed at your place of residence whenever possible.
-This can vary greatly and is influenced by various factors - e.g. distance to the distributor, age and quality of the house cabling, etc. Do the availability check now and find out what speeds are available at your address.
+We offer internet speeds from 25 Mbit/s to 1 Gbit/s - for the crazy ones even an "Unreal" offer with up to 10 Gbit/s.
+With the "Speed" offer you benefit from the maximum speed at your home (up to 1 Gbit).
+This is because the speed can vary greatly and is influenced by various factors - e.g. distance to the distributor, age or quality of the house wiring etc. Do the availability check now and find out what speeds are available at your address.

 Information: Via DSL you can surf at speeds of up to 100 Mbit/s, via fibre optics up to 1 Gbit/s.
 For our offers we use the copper and fibre optic lines of Swisscom.

 How fast should my Internet be?

 The download and upload speed requirements can be quite different.
 If you live in a 1 to 2-person household and surf the Internet, write e-mails, or occasionally look at Teleboy and Netflix in HD, 20 to 50 Mbit will suffice.
 As soon as several people use the line at the same time for these activities, we recommend between 50 and 100 Mbit - the more people, the higher the speed.
 For more demanding applications such as smooth UHD streaming, downloading large files or online gaming, we recommend 100 Mbit to 1 Gbit - again, the more people, the faster the speed should be.
 If you have to bridge large distances in your apartment or house via WLAN, we recommend that you include a buffer.
 Depending on the environment, some Mbit may be lost on the way.
 If you not only download a lot of data, but also upload a lot (e.g. into the cloud on Dropbox), we also recommend a high upload speed.